 Mayo Clinic Proceedings Insights: Dr. Dieser sharing his research on how leisure service delivery at the Mayo Clinic can decrease patient stress and prevent burnout among physicians/medical staff

-Iowa Public Radio: Dr. Dieser as a host regarding the topic of making hospitals feel more like home through leisure environments
+Iowa Public Radio: Dr. Dieser as a guest regarding the topic of making hospitals feel more like home through leisure environments